Kha-kis/qbitunregistered/README.md

 - `--password`: Override the password for logging into qBittorrent's Web UI.
 - `--dry-run`: If set, the script will only print actions without executing them.
 - `--other-issues-tag`: Override the tag to be used for torrents that have issues other than being unregistered.
+- `--use-delete-tags`: If set to True, torrents with specified tags will be deleted.
+If set to False, the deletion is ignored.
+- `--use-delete-files`: If set to True, files for torrents with specified tags will be deleted.
+If set to False, file deletion is ignored.

 ## Contributing